-Martin Drlik: I have participated in several MOOC courses as a student.
+I have participated in several MOOC courses as a student.
 MOOCs provide an opportunity for teachers to know, how their subjects or research fields are taught at the leading universities, what topic are in the curriculum, what kind of resources and activities they use.
 From the teacher's point of view, MOOCs moved the teacher's role to the background, because the emphasis is on the communication in the community of learners and on the help of so-called teacher assistants.

-Izabella Alvarez: I have not worked with MOOCs until now.
-At this moment I cannot see a real advantage yet as opposed to the classical courses.
+I did not work with MOOCs until now.
+At this moment I cannot yet see a real advantage as opposed to the classical courses.

-Nataliia Morze: What challenges do the universities with a wide MOOC implementation meet?
+What challenges appear to universities with a wide MOOC distribution?

-Martin Drlik: Universities should provide e-learning courses and prepare students to obtain knowledge and skills necessary for their lifelong learning.
+Universities should provide e-learning courses and prepare students to obtain knowledge and skills necessary for their lifelong learning.
 As I wrote before, I do not consider MOOC to be a direct concurrency to the universities if we talk about the third level of education (higher education).
 However, MOOCs can be a more popular choice for people, who would like to improve their knowledge, proficiency and skills while they are working.
 Another situation will occur, when the paid certified specialisations in MOOCs will be accepted by the employers.

-Izabella Alvarez: As I told above, MOOC is far from being considered or used.
+As I say above MOOC is far from being considered or used.

-Nataliia Morze: Is e-environment hurt the quality of university education or improve it?
+E-learning environment and quality education.
+Is e-environment hurt the quality of university education or improve it?
+Give two reasons for the confirmation of your opinion.